/WebSocket Connection Balancer

 3. Monitoring

-• Track metrics
+• Track pod-level metrics to identify potential hotspots

 • Monitor backend health

-Example Configuration
+Example Configuration with Traefik

 metricPath: "/metric"